aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pclsaveoptions/saveformat/_index.md

 ---
 title: PclSaveOptions.SaveFormat
 second_title: Aspose.Words for .NET API Reference
 description: PclSaveOptions property.
 Specifies the format in which the document will be saved if this save options object is used.
-Can only be Pcl in C#
+Can only be Pcl in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.saving/pclsaveoptions/saveformat/